 "So ... do you have plans to move in together? ...
 Or, have you already ... ?"

-It was awkward, because I hadn't really moved in with Judy, though we did spend most of our time in her home, and Molly was there.
+It was awkward, because I hadn't really moved in with Judy, though we did spend most of our time in her home, and of course, Molly was there.

 As we were planning to go our different ways, Judy stood, and said that she expected that we'd meet more often in the future.
 Then she opened her arms inviting my mother into an embrace, and there was a brief pause, but my mother stepped in, and they hugged.
 It was a long time since my mother had hugged anybody.
 So I had to hug her too, and I had very mixed emotions after that hug.
 (Judy scolded me afterwards: "You don't hug your Mom?
 Well, you'd better start doing it now, Aggie.
 Seriously.")